eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Security Properties (Formal Model) {#security-properties-formal-model}

 The protocol's security properties have been analyzed using an exploratory ProVerif model.
-The model positively identifies key security goals such as authentication, freshness, key binding, and confidentiality against a network attacker, assuming a public Boot Factor (BF).
-For a detailed summary of the formal model, its queries, and the proven properties within the models, see [](#appendix-a-formal-modelling-informative).
+The model positively identifies key security goals such as authentication, freshness, key binding, and confidentiality against a network attacker, assuming a public Binding Factor (BF).
+For a detailed summary of the formal model, its queries, and the proven properties within the models, see [](#app-formal-modelling-informative).

 ## Impersonation Risk {#impersonation-risk}

 The security properties described in [](#security-properties-formal-model) depend on an adversary being unable to generate a valid cryptographic proof for an Instance Factor (IF) that they do not legitimately possess.
-An impersonation attack would require an adversary to forge a proof (e.g., a TPM quote or a signature) corresponding to a known `IF` for a specific ceremony's Boot Factor (BF).
+An impersonation attack would require an adversary to forge a proof (e.g., a TPM quote or a signature) corresponding to a known `IF` for a specific ceremony's Binding Factor (BF).
 The protocol's primary defense is that the `IF` itself is never transmitted, only a proof derived from it.
 Therefore, operational controls MUST protect the integrity of the measurement source (e.g., the vTPM) and the out-of-band channel through which the Verifier learns the expected measurement.

 To reduce this risk, operators SHOULD minimize the time window between when an Attester becomes operational with its `BF` and when a Verifier is available to appraise the Attester's evidence.